 Wouldn't you like a coach with a proven method to show you the "ins and outs" of the market?

 You have one here!
 With ProfitCycle's (PCIM) $10 monthly subscription, you can learn when to take advantage of growing account values during major stock market up-trends.
 And just as importantly - avoid the major downturns - a strategy to conserve your gains.
 The subscription can be cancelled any time.

 You do not have to do this alone!

-The true value of this strategy is shown in the chart on the left (or above) with the cumulative growth of $1,000 beginning in 1980 through 2018.
+The true value of this strategy is shown in the chart on the left (or above) with the cumulative growth of $1,000 beginning in 1980 through 2018 - a 38 year history.
 Illustrated is Fidelity's FDVLX mutual fund, a typical 401k plan mid-cap stock fund.
 The chart compares the "buy and hold" method (blue line) vs. the same fund using the ProfitCycle Investing Method (red line).

 In this method of investing, there is only one decision to act upon - growth or safety.
 We are either in a mutual fund (equity) position, where there is greater risk to our money, and potential for growth - or, we are in a default money market fund (cash) position, where there is less risk to our money, and potential for safety.

 By email, subscribers receive valuable and timely information to act upon depending on whether there is an entry into an up-trend, or an exit from a down-trend.